Episode 89: Signs That You’re in an Abusive Relationship

 All my data and research on the topic of abuse was done through this amazing organization.
-They are specialists in this.
-It’s called the National Domestic Violence Hotline, and you can find them at TheHotline.org.
+It’s called The National Domestic Violence Hotline, and you can find them at TheHotline.org.
 They are an independent resource that offers a free hotline with trained and skilled staff who specialize in this topic.

 I am right here with you.
 I believe in you 110%.

-And if you are one of those people right now who has been listening to the podcast, but you haven’t joined our community, I am telling you that it takes a village, and we are your village.
+And if you are one of those people right now who has been listening to the podcast or reading the blog, but you haven’t joined our community, I am telling you that it takes a village, and we are your village.

 We are real women all over the world who are waiting to encourage you, to lift you up, to give you advice, and to tell you what worked for us.

 Think about it.
-We are all a collective voice that is waiting to help heal you and nurture you and nurse you back to health.
+We are all a collective voice that is waiting to help heal you, nurture you, and nurse you back to health.

-You do not need to be doing this by yourself.
+You do not need to do this by yourself.
 If you are that woman, please consider one of our programs.
 I’m telling you that they work, and they can be life-changing when you make your healing a priority.
-You can check us out at LoveOverAddiction,com.
-I love each one of you, and I will talk to you next week.
+You can check us out at TheLoveOverWay.com.

 Are you ready to take your healing to the next level?

 Love Over Addiction is here for you.